 In the interest of your child’s safety, please ensure that copies of recent court orders regarding your child(ren) are given to the school office for our records.

-If you have plans to move and you will be registering your child at another school, please contact the office firstname.lastname@example.org and advise us of the expected date of withdrawal, and the name of the new school.
-Please make sure all library books have been returned.
+If you have plans to move and you will be registering your child at another school, please contact the office firstname.lastname@example.org and advise us of the expected date of withdrawal, .
+Please make sure all library books have been returned and classroom materials have been collected.

 When Children Are Sick